-aims: The Technology Strategy Board (TSB) funded the Retrofit for the Future (RftF) programme with the intention of refurbishing homes so that they may achieve an 80% reduction in carbon dioxide emissions.
-Considering that the UK government has a legally binding objective is to achieve an 80% reduction in carbon emissions by 2050.
-The significance of this work cannot be underestimated.
+aim: The Technology Strategy Board funded the Retrofit for the Future (RftF) programme with the intention of refurbishing homes to achieve an 80% reduction in carbon dioxide emissions.

-measures: It has been estimated that energy consumption and carbon emissions of the Passivhaus homes will be over 80% less than that of the national average building stock.
-The design achieves a 75% reduction in space heating compared to Building Regulations and gains a rating of Level 4 under the Code for Sustainable Homes (CSH) without the need for bolt-on technologies.
-With the addition of solar thermal panels (for hot water) and photovoltaic panels (for electricity) CSH Level 5 is achieved.
+measures: Energy consumption and carbon emissions is 80% less than that of the national average building stock.
+The project achieved Code for Sustainable Homes (CSH) Level 4 without the need for bolt-on renewables.
+With the addition of solar thermal panels (for hot water) and photovoltaic panels (for electricity) CSH Level 5 was achieved.

-monitoring: As of mid 2012 independent co-heating tests, undertaken by Leeds Metropolitan University, have successfully demonstrated that the thermal performance of the homes is such that they have closed the performance gap (90% of the other buildings that they have examined over 20 years of research have failed to achieve this goal).
+monitoring: Independent co-heating tests, undertaken by Leeds Beckett University, demonstrated that these homes closed the performance gap (90% of the other buildings tested over 20 years of research have failed to achieve this goal).